aopy/ctao-data-explorer/README.md

 ## Features

-- Access and query CTAO data with customizable parameters.
+- Query CTAO data with flexible, customizable parameters.
-- Display search results in a data table with selectable rows.
+- Display results in a selectable data table.
-- Visualize selected data points on an interactive sky map using **Aladin Lite**.
+- Explore selections on an interactive sky map and a timeline/electromagnetic-spectrum chart.
-- Visualize selected data points with timeline chart and electromagnetic range chart.
+- Sign in with CTAO IAM.
+- Save and reload past queries and results.
+- Group selected items into baskets.
+- Submit baskets as preview jobs.

 ## Requirements